Further information on all such services and options can be found at

 Many occupational therapists also offer home visits.

+If you are insured with the KFA, you will always have to pay for therapy yourself.
+However, you may receive a subsidy from the KFA.
+Check with your insurance provider for details.
 If you click on the following link, you will find more information on occupational therapy for dementia:

-The earlier dementia is recognized, the better the person with dementia can adapt to the resulting limitations.
-With a suitable treatment or therapy method, you can counteract dementia-related changes or receive support with mental stress.
+Early recognition of dementia allows the person affected to adapt more effectively to resulting limitations.
+With suitable treatment or therapy, you can address dementia-related changes and receive support in managing mental stress.
+For more detailed information, speak to your general practitioner.

 You can get a referral for speech therapy from a neurology specialist or your general practitioner, for example.
-If you go to a speech therapist with a health insurance contract, the treatment costs nothing.
-If you go to a speech therapist of your choice, you will have to pay yourself and will be reimbursed part of the money later by your insurance provider.
-You can find out more about speech therapy for dementia by clicking on the following link:
+If you choose a speech therapist with a health insurance contract, you do not have to pay for the treatment.
+If you choose an elective speech therapist, you will have to cover the costs yourself and will be reimbursed for part of the costs later by your insurance provider.
+You can find out more about speech therapy for dementia by clicking under the following link:

-For music therapy for dementia, you need a referral from your family doctor, a clinical psychologist, a psychotherapist or a dentist.
+To access music therapy for dementia, you need a referral from your family doctor, a clinical psychologist, a psychotherapist or a dentist.

 Some people with dementia develop movement disorders as the disease progresses.
 This means that they generally move less and forget certain skills, such as walking safely.
 This puts them at risk of falling and injuring themselves.
-Physiotherapy can help to strengthen the body, train balance and practise everyday activities.
+Physiotherapy can help to strengthen the body, improve balance and practise everyday activities.
 Physical training also supports brain function.

 Many physiotherapists also offer home visits.